Topology Graph (Graphviz) Output Module

-graph output module create a description of network topology in graphviz DOT format.
-You can use that description with graphviz commands to create topology diagrams in numerous output formats.
+graph output module create a graph description of network topology or routing protocols in Graphviz DOT format.
+You can use that description with Graphviz commands to create topology- or routing protocol diagrams in numerous output formats.

-Note: The network topology graph description contains nodes and links but no placement information. graphviz is pretty good at figuring out how to draw the required graph, but it pays out to test out various layout engines (hint: use the name of the layout engine as the CLI command).
+Note: The graph descriptions contain nodes and links, but no placement information.
+Graphviz is pretty good at figuring out how to draw the required graph, but it pays off to test out various layout engines (hint: use the name of the layout engine as the CLI command) and node ranks.

 The graph output module is invoked with the netlab graph command or by specifying the -o graph parameter in the netlab create command.
 It takes an optional destination file name (default: graph.dot).

-A single formatting modifier can be used to specify the graph type:
+The -t parameter of the netlab graph command or a formatting modifier in the netlab create -o parameter can be used to specify the graph type:

-Graphing routines use default topology settings to modify the generated DOT file’s node- or link parameters.
+Graphing routines use defaults topology settings to modify the generated DOT file’s node- or link parameters.
 These defaults influence how your graphs look:

 • outputs.graph.as_clusters (default: True) – use BGP AS numbers to create graph clusters